israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

 ### Logical Operators

  Logical operators are typically used with Boolean (logical) values.
+When they are, they return a Boolean value.

 ### Conditional (Ternary) Operator